DieSocialisten/Walls.io-API-Docs/README.md

 The API generally returns JSON result, but all endpoints also support the `.xml` extension.

+## Rate limit

+We are rate limiting our API, but have very reasonable limits.
+Calling our API 1-2 times per second is fine.

 ## Endpoints
 - Posts
   * [__GET__ `/posts`] Get a list of posts